PHYS 1P22/92: Introductory Physics II

 Personal vs. non-personal questions

-• Posting questions publicly on Teams allows other students to see the questions and benefit from my answers.
+• Posting questions publicly on Teams allows other students to see the questions and benefit from the answers.

 • Creating new posts on Teams encourages other students to add their own followup questions and triggers valuable discussions about the subject matter that would not have happened otherwise.

-I promise to answer all questions posted on Teams as soon as I can - emailing me or messaging me directly won't get you an answer any faster.
-Any non-personal questions sent to me directly will receive an automated reply instructing the student to post the question on Teams instead.
+I promise to answer all questions posted on Teams as soon as I can - emailing me or messaging me directly won't get you an answer any faster!

-If you have a non-personal question that you don't want to ask in public on Teams because you're shy - that's okay, you can email me your question, just let me know that you're asking it in private because of this reason.
-However, if I believe my answer could be of use to other students, I may post your question and my answer on Teams (without mentioning your name), unless you explicitly ask me not to.
+If you have a non-personal question that you don't want to ask in public on Teams, you can email me your question, but please let me know why you are asking it in private, otherwise I will just ask you to post it on Teams instead.
+Please note that if I believe my answer could be of use to other students, I may post your question and my answer on Teams (without mentioning your name), unless you explicitly ask me not to.

 Other important rules